scottcgi/MojoJson/README.md

   The core parsing code only 400 lines, and the implementation only use the core .NET lib, and just has one file that can be easily integrated into any C# project.

+* For C.

+  The core parsing code only 300 lines, and the implementation only use the C standard lib, and just has one C file that can be easily integrated into any C project.

+  **Notice**: the only different from C# is that the C code does not support `SetEscapeString` API to handle escape strings.

 ## License